one-for-all/RoboND-Kinematics-Project/writeup.md

 The results are then assembled and returned.

 A screen recording of execution can be found at [this youtube link](https://youtu.be/4g6uf2Pm1OM).
+The screen was recorded from a phone, because the computing for robot simulation was so intensive that left little resource for screen recording.

+Area of improvement:
+Problem:
+Many times, joint4 and joint6 would both rotate for about 180 degrees to arrive at approximately the same orientation.

+Potential Solution:
+A more sophisticated IK algorithm could give joint angles that are faster to arrive at, while resulting in the same final pose.